godotengine/godot-docs/classes/class_line2d.rst

 - void **add_point** **(** :ref:`Vector2<class_Vector2>` position, :ref:`int<class_int>` at_position=-1 **)**

-Add a point at the ``position``.
+Adds a point at the ``position``.
 Appends the point at the end of the line.

 If ``at_position`` is given, the point is inserted before the point number ``at_position``, moving that point (and every point after) after the inserted point.
 If ``at_position`` is not given, or is an illegal value (``at_position < 0`` or ``at_position >= [method get_point_count]``), the point will be appended at the end of the point list.